aanyas72/craft-site/craft-site/SETUP.md

 1. **Set up Supabase Database:**
    - Go to your Supabase project dashboard
    - Navigate to the SQL Editor
-   - Run the SQL commands from `database-setup.sql` to create the profiles table
+   - Run the SQL commands from `database-setup.sql` to create the profiles and products tables

 2. **Environment Variables:**
    Make sure you have the following environment variables set in your `.env.local` file: